 Fact: Fragrance tends to be polarizing.
 In addition to the obvious preference of certain notes and scent profiles over others, the science of it is just as personal—our body chemistry alters the way fragrance sits on our skin, leaving more opportunity for discernment and disapproval.

 Another fact: Team Byrdie is a very opinionated bunch.
 It’s not uncommon to find us debating the merits of a certain lipstick, or breaking into a lively argument about whether a cult-loved serum really is worth the hype.
 So it goes for the highly discriminative realm of perfume—we stand by our favorites; in rare cases, two or three editors finding common ground on one scent or another.
-And yet, since last spring, our nook in our LA office has consistently wafted the same heady floral fragrance, to the point that it might as well be our official mascot.
+And yet, our office has consistently wafted the same heady floral fragrance, to the point that it might as well be our official mascot.
 (In the beauty world, perfumes qualify as mascots, FYI.)

 Amongst our editorial crew, we don’t even need to ask—one whiff and the exclamation is just an appreciative “Yesss, who sprayed Carnal Flower?”
 The evidence of this familiarity is obvious in a recent blind sniff test we held for Facebook Live, in which four Byrdie editors had to identify different products through scent alone, while blindfolded.
 Carnal Flower was one of the few that we unanimously knew without hesitation.